28th June 2020

 Despite the relaxing of some restrictions of the lockdown I keep to my routine, one early morning bike ride and walk before returning to the flat for the rest of the day.

 Unsettled, cold weather keeps the crowds at bay this week and once again we can walk on a litter-free beach.
-But I am walking alone this week as George is not well so Rosemary is at home with him.
+But I am walking alone this week as George is not well so Rosmarie is at home with him.
 However, I am getting to know some local residents so I don’t feel as isolated as I did at the beginning of lockdown.

 Monday 08 June 2020

 It is sunny and calm when I set off on my bike early this morning.
 After doing my double circuit of the sand spit I chain the bike up and head for the beach.
-It is strange not seeing Rosemary and George in the distance as I cross the sand to the water’s edge.
+It is strange not seeing Rosmarie and George in the distance as I cross the sand to the water’s edge.
 I hope George will be okay.
 As the weather has been cold recently we have not had many visitors and there is not much litter on the beach.
 I pick up a large, soggy towel and some wet shorts and walk back to the bin to throw them away.
 I regularly find towels and clothes, particularly socks, abandoned on the beach.
 I start filling up a plastic carrier bag I found on the beach.
 My letter to the CEO of Tesco has not resulted in a supply of plastic carrier bags which is very disappointing.
-As I stroll along the water line I find a few plastic and glass bottles but not much else.
-I also find a large dead, fish – a kind of ray I think – and two sea gulls ripping into it.
+As I stroll along the waterline I find a few plastic and glass bottles but not much else.
+I also find a large dead, fish – a kind of ray I think – and two seagulls ripping into it.
 The natural way of things.
 I see Roger and Gill, and the picker Gerry, with his wife Theresa and tell them about George.
 The tide is very low exposing several little rocky bays I have not seen before.
 I clamber over the rocks and sit by one of them.
 I have some articles to write today and some ideas have popped into my head so I make a note of them on my mobile phone.
 Finally, I wander back to my bike and cycle back to the flat – time to start writing.

-During the afternoon Rosemary sends a message to say George had a problem with his spine and is taking strong pain killers and restricted to short walks.
+During the afternoon Rosmarie sends a message to say George had a problem with his spine and is taking strong pain killers and restricted to short walks.
 It sounds as though he will recover.
 Today is the day quarantine starts for all arrivals in the UK.
 I hope it will have been abandoned by the time I go away to Italy.
 If not, I will just have to spend two weeks in self-isolation when I come back.
 According to the news the first day it all went smoothly.
 There are so many exemptions I doubt that any of the people who were interviewed actually need to self-isolate for 14 days.
 A second fire broke out in Wareham Forest today.
 This one was also caused by a portable barbecue.
 Every day I find several of used barbecues that have been left on the beach.
 These tin foil trays filled with charcoal and covered with wire mesh are a nightmare to clear away.
 If the wire mesh gets separated from the tin foil they could cause a curious dog a serious injury.
 I was happy to sign a petition to ban them.

 Tuesday 09 June 2020

 Walking along the beach early this morning I share the good news regarding George with the other regular dog walkers I meet.
 There is not much litter today as the colder weather is still keeping the crowds away.
-It feels strange walking on my own after so many weeks walking with Rosemary and George.
+It feels strange walking on my own after so many weeks walking with Rosmarie and George.
 I walk down to the Ferry Way car park and empty my bag of rubbish in the bin there.
 On my way back I stop to watch a fishing boat heading out to sea.
 It is surrounded by a cloud of seagulls – some are sitting on the roof and stern of the boat – hitching a ride.
 I also notice some little terns fishing in one of the small bays.
 They flutter above the water and then drop like a stone when they see a fish.
 As I am trying to capture it all on my iPhone Ardent Conservative passes by.
 He too has started carrying a plastic bag to pick up rubbish.
 When he saw me he pulled it out of his pocket and picked up a few bits and pieces between me and him.
-We have a brief conversation carefully avoiding any mention of politics having agreed to disagree about Dominic Cummings and his trip to Barnard Castle during lockdown.
-As usual, I spend the rest of the day in the flat, working by the open balcony door and enjoying some fresh air and the antics of people trying to master their paddle boards.
+We have a brief conversation carefully avoiding any mention of politics having agreed to disagree about Dominic Cummings and his trip to Barnard Castle during the lockdown.
+As usual, I spend the rest of the day in the flat, working by the open balcony door and enjoying some fresh air and the antics of people trying to master their paddleboards.

 Wednesday 10 June 2020

 Another lovely morning and a delight to be on the beach enjoying the early morning sunshine and fresh air.
 I sit on the rocks for a while and watch two early-morning bathers as they mince down the groyne before jumping into the sea off the rocks at the end.
 A short swim back to the beach and they are on the sand again and trying to convince themselves it was a wonderful experience.
 A great way to start the day.
 They suggest I might join them tomorrow.
 I decline and tell them I don’t like getting wet.
 I am only tempted into the sea from a tropical beach where I can go snorkelling.
 They laugh and go on their way.
-On the next groyne I watch a fisherman reeling something in.
+On the next groyne, I watch a fisherman reeling something in.
 I stop to see what he has caught.
 A bundle of seaweed.
 I need some milk so I got into Tesco on my way back to the flat.
-I don’t mind shopping there early, when it is empty, but later in the day it gets too crowded for my comfort.
+I don’t mind shopping there early when it is empty, but later in the day, it gets too crowded for my comfort.
 It is strange how quickly I have become used to expecting people to keep their distance.
 And jumping like a scalded cat when they come too close for my liking.
 I also spy a luscious carrot cake, half-price as it has reached its sell-by date.
 I buy it.
 It has to be eaten today but no problem, I do that in four large chunks spaced throughout the day.
 I do an extra session on my exercise bike to compensate.